Key Strategies for Working with your Dissertation Supervisor

-While your dissertation may seem like a largely solo endeavour, it is actually a deeply collaborative process between you and your chair.
+While completing your dissertation may seem like a largely solo endeavor, it is actually a deeply collaborative process between you and your chair.
 It’s critical you are able to move the project forward together efficiently and effectively.

 Find a comfortable fit.

 Many doctoral students feel somewhat intimidated by their supervisor and think this is a good thing–a sign of respect or deference.
 But comfortability matters infinitely more.
 You will be having ongoing interaction over the long term with this person and receiving constructive, but often critical, feedback.

 When finding the right dissertation advisor, you want to find a complementary fit, building a relationship based on mutual respect, clear communication and trust.

 Most doctoral programs allow students to be part of the process of supervisor selection.
 At the very least, ask for the opportunity to speak with your proposed supervisor before either of you commit–to find out if you are on the same page regarding the process.